ekmpa/Frogger/README.md

 - $m_6 = \texttt{!}m_{3,4,5}$ & $\texttt{pre(MoveForward)}$
 - $m_7$ = just executed a move other than digesting a fly (i.e., leaping)

+**Decision-making:**
+The decision making process makes the frog prioritize its goal of getting to the goal, while also accounting for a second goal: getting within radius of the fly to eat it.
+This was decided as, depending on the parameters (specifically the range of values within which the cars' speed and number are spawned in), some levels are impossible without leaping - it offers a great advantage to the frog and thus having the frog consider this goal as well generally increase the success rate.